Optiwing logo

 Browse through your keyword list and highlight or save options that are:

-• High Volume: These articles will bring more organic traffic than low-volume ones.
+These articles will bring more organic traffic than low-volume ones.
+Use Optiwing's Search Volume Checker to validate volumes.

-• Relevance: Your chosen keyword must be relevant to your industry or niche.
-Relevance improves the user intent.
+Your chosen keyword must be relevant to your industry or niche.
+Relevance improves the user intent match for your content.

-• Marketing funnel: Finally, understand how the article aligns with your business goals.
-Is it at the bottom of the marketing funnel or the top of the funnel?
+Understand how the article aligns with your business goals.
+Is it at the bottom of the marketing funnel or the top?

-Ideally, you’d want to create articles for every keyword group.
+Ideally, you'd want to create articles for every keyword group.
 However, this can be expensive and time-consuming.
-So, I believe in prioritizing keywords.
-If a keyword is high in volume, low in difficulty, relevant to your niche, and aligns with your business goals, it’s should be your initial target.
+So, prioritize keywords.
+If a keyword is high in volume, low in difficulty, relevant to your niche, and aligns with your business goals, it should be your initial target.

 Internal and external linking is crucial to capitalize on your keyword research efforts.
 Create internal links on secondary keywords (also known as keyword variations).
 This is a powerful way of boosting your overall SEO performance.